openframeworks/ofSite/_documentation/utils/ofThread.markdown

 _inlined_description: _

+A query to see if the current thread is the main thread.

+Some functions (e.g. OpenGL calls) can only be executed the main thread.
+This static function will tell the user what thread is currently active at the moment the method is called. if (ofThread::isMainThread())
+{
+    ofLogNotice() << "This is the main thread!";
+}
+else
+{
+    ofLogNotice() << "This is NOT the main thread.";
+}

+***return:***
-returns true if the main app thread is the currently active thread
+	true iff the current thread is the main thread.